Fact sheet: Biodegradation—Sediments

 Notes:

-Treatment time can vary from one to many years, dependent on the contaminant type, quantity, site conditions, and amendment/technique used.
-Following the initial treatment, regular monitoring is required to demonstrate that contaminant levels are trending toward remediation objectives over time.
-Additional amendment applications may be required.
+Treatment times can vary from one to several years, depending on the type of contaminant, its concentration/mass, contaminant bioavailability, site conditions, amendments and the distribution technique used.
+After initial treatment, regular monitoring must demonstrate that contaminant levels are trending toward remediation objectives over time.
+Additional amendment applications may be necessary.

 Long-term considerations (following remediation work)